-Significant Judgements
+Significant Judgments

-Judgements are reviewed on an ongoing basis.
-Changes resulting from the effects of amended judgements are recognized in the period in which the change occurs and in any future periods presented.
+Judgments are reviewed on an ongoing basis.
+Changes resulting from the effects of amended judgments are recognized in the period in which the change occurs and in any future periods presented.

-Information regarding significant areas of critical judgements made in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements is included in the following notes:
+Information regarding significant areas of critical judgments made in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements is included in the following notes:

-Note 1 going concern assessment;

-• Note 9 classification of expenditures as exploration and evaluation projects or operating expenses;

-Note 9 impairment of exploration and evaluation projects;

-Note 20 disclosure of contingencies.
+- Note 1 going concern assessment; - Note 9 classification of expenditures as exploration and evaluation projects or operating expenses; - Note 9 impairment of exploration and evaluation projects; - Note 10 assessment of influence over CBay Minerals; - Note 20 disclosure of contingencies; - Note 21 recoverability of deferred income tax assets.